Johnson & Johnson COVID-19 vaccine produces strong immune response in early trial

 READ: Latin American leaders push at UN for free COVID-19 vaccine

-Researchers, including those from J&J's unit Janssen Pharmaceuticals, said 98 per cent of participants with data available for the interim analysis had neutralizing antibodies, which defend cells from pathogens, 29 days after vaccination.
+Researchers, including those from J&J's unit Janssen Pharmaceuticals, said 98 per cent of participants with data available for the interim analysis had neutralising antibodies, which defend cells from pathogens, 29 days after vaccination.

 However, immune response results were available from only a small number of people - 15 participants - over 65 years old, limiting the interpretation.